KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 komodod -rewind=777777
 ```

+## stopat

-`rewind` rewinds the chain to specific block height.
+`stopat` stops the chain at a specific block height.
 This is useful for creating snapshots at a given block height.

-## stopat

 > Using stopat as a runtime parameter: